simon-nunez-aschenbrenner/bloom-mcu/README.md

 - Will automatically connect to the user's WiFi

 > Currently there is no possibility for a WiFi setup by the user, as WPS is not yet supported by MicroPython's ESP32 port and a customized firmware with modified `modnetwork.c` and `network_wlan.c` files adapted from [this pull request](https://github.com/micropython/micropython/pull/4464) did not work as expected.
 Other solutions to setup the Hub's WiFi (e.g. via the user's phone) were not tried.
-The present workaround can be found in lines 200 and 201 in [`hub.py`](/hub/hub.py): A predefined SSID and password get written to the NVS during setup, so they are always available, even after a reset. **Please change these two strings to your own SSID and password.**
+The present workaround can be found in lines 200 and 201 in [`hub.py`](/hub/hub.py): A predefined SSID and password get written to the NVS during setup, so they are always available, even after a reset. **&rarr; Please change these two strings to your own SSID and password.**

 - Sets its system time to UTC using `ntptime`
 - Authenticates and registers itself with the backend, asks which zones it should water and continuously updates its status on the server